microsoft/VerifiableCredentials-Verification-SDK-Typescript/docs/validation API.md

 For MVP the first example is needed.
 The other examples can be supported by the current architecture.

 ## Example: Validate a SIOP request

+This will be used for the Validation endpoint.

 ```javascript
 // Create a validator with a custom resolver.
 const validator = await new ValidationBuilder()